honeyhiveai/typescript-sdk/docs/sdks/session/README.md

         "7f22137a-6911-4ed3-bc36-110f1dde6b66",
       ],
       inputs: {
-        "context": "Hello world",
-        "question": "What is in the context?",
         "chat_history": [
           {
             "role": "system",
-            "content": "Answer the user's question only using provided context.
-Context: Hello world", },
+            "content": "Answer the user's question only using provided context.\n" + "\n" +
+            "Context: Hello world",
+          },
           {
             "role": "user",
             "content": "What is in the context?",
           },
         ],
+        "context": "Hello world",
+        "question": "What is in the context?",
       },
       outputs: {
+        "content": "Hello world",
         "role": "assistant",
-        "content": "Hello world",
       },
-      error: null,
+      error: "<value>",
       duration: 824.8056,
       userProperties: {
         "user": "google-oauth2|111840237613341303366",